What's the Difference Between Natural and Synthetic Makeup Brushes? | Empty Whole

-As you may already know there are two common types of hair used to make makeup brushes – there are brushes made with natural hair and brushes that are made with synthetic hair bristles.
+As you may already know there are two common types of hair used to produce makeup brushes – there are brushes made with natural hair and brushes made with synthetic hair bristles.

 So, what’s the difference?

 Natural Hair Makeup Brushes

 Natural hair brush fibers are sourced from the furs of various animals like sable, squirrel, or farm animals including goats.